c212/fall2019-a290-js-lectures/FinalExam/12122019/README.md

 `$ netstat -a | grep portNumber`
 If anything comes up, it is currently in use.
 Choose a different port.
 If it isn't in use, make sure you adjusted the code to reflect the port you have chosen.

+### How should my folders be organized? ###
+server.js
+package.json
+public/core.js
+public/index.html

+### How should I start getting it to work? ###
+Setup your mongoDB.
+Look at the whats new, and take your angular from the tutorial and adjust it to work with the mongoDB backend.
+* Take a look at `server.js`.
+* Take a look at `public/index.html` to see how it interacts.
+* Take a look at `public/core.js` to see how it ties together.
+* Adjust `public/index.html` to work with your mongoDB.
+Notice that `silo.cs.indiana.edu:port/api/tasks` contains tasks (with ID's) that we want to add/remove.
+How can we use this knowledge to our advantage?
+How does `public/index.html` and `server.js` and `public/core.js` use this?

 Let dgerman@indiana.edu know if you have any questions.